Multivariate Boosted Trees and Applications to Forecasting and Control: Multivariate Regularization

 \subsection{Latent variables and hierarchical forecasting}

 In several applications, we are interested in responses that are linear combinations of a fixed matrix $S \in \mathds{R}^{n_t \times n_r}$.
 That is, $S$ is kept constant through leaves and boosting rounds, while the response $r = S w_l$ can change conditionally to the observations.
 This procedure restricts the response to lie in the span of $S$.
-When the dimensionality of $w_l$ is smaller than the response ($n_r<n_t$), $w_l$ can be seen as latent variables generating the full response.
-Latent variables are usually used to induce regularization in regression \cite{Izenman1975}.
-Loosely speaking, it is easy to see that all the (conditional) information which is needed to generate $y \in \mathds{R}^{N\times n_t}$ is already presented in $x \in \mathds{R}^{N\times n_r}$ if $y^T = Cx^T + \varepsilon$, where $C \in \mathds{R}^{n_r \times n_t}$ is constant.
-A notable application of this approach is hierarchical forecasting: a method to correct forecasts of hierarchically structured signals, which increases the overall forecasting accuracy, by ensuring that the corrected forecasts are consistent under addition.
-If we define the bottom time series forecasts as $\hat{y}_b \in \mathds{R}^{T \times n_b}$, the one generated by aggregations as $\hat{y}_u \in \mathds{R}^{T \times n_u}$, the whole set of original forecasts is then denoted as $\hat{y} = \left[y_u^T ,y_b^T \right]^T \in \mathds{R}^{T \times n_t}$, where $n_t = n_b + n_u$ and $n_b$ and $n_u$ are the number of the bottom and upper time series.
-Hierarchical forecasting consists in finding a set of corrected bottom forecasts, $\tilde{y}_b$, which minimize the overall forecast error and such that the following equation holds:
+When the dimensionality of $w_l$ is smaller than the response ($n_w<n_t$), $w_l$ can be seen as latent variables generating the full response.
+Latent variables are usually used to induce regularization in regression \citep{Izenman1975}.
+Loosely speaking, it is easy to see that all the (conditional) information which is needed to generate $y \in \mathds{R}^{N\times n_t}$ is already present in $x \in \mathds{R}^{N\times n_f}$ if $y^T = Cx^T + \varepsilon$, where $C \in \mathds{R}^{n_t \times n_f}$ is constant, and $\varepsilon \in \mathds{R}^{N\times n_t}$ is the realization of a Gaussian random variable.
+A notable application of this approach is what is known as hierarchical forecasting; this method tries to reconcile previously produced point forecasts for hierarchically structured signals, by ensuring that the corrected forecasts are consistent under addition.
+In brief, every time we want to predict a set of base or bottom signals and their groupings (aggregations), we face the problem of making the forecasts aggregate-consistent.
+Consistency under aggregation is not guaranteed if we separately forecast the bottom time series, call them $y_b \in \mathds{R}^{N \times n_b}$, and their groupings generated by aggregations $y_u \in \mathds{R}^{N \times n_u}$.
+The simplest method to have a set of aggregate-consistent forecasts is apply the so-called bottom-up approach, in which only the bottom time series are forecasted, and the forecasts for the aggregated time series are generated by summing them up according to the grouping.
+This naive approach has been shown to be in general worse than generating forecasts for the aggregated time series by optimally combine the bottom forecasts, which is the concept behind hierarchical forecasting.
+Denoting the whole set of original forecasts as $\hat{y} = \left[y_u^T ,y_b^T \right]^T \in \mathds{R}^{N \times n_t}$, where $n_t = n_b + n_u$ and $n_b$ and $n_u$ are the number of the bottom and upper time series, hierarchical forecasting consists in finding a set of corrected bottom forecasts, $\tilde{y}_b$, which minimize the overall forecast error and such that the following equation holds: \begin{linenomath*} \end{linenomath*} where $\tilde{y}$ are the corrected signals for the whole hierarchy and $S \in \mathds{R}^{n\times n_b}$ is a summation matrix.
+An example of a three-level summation matrix is the following: \begin{linenomath*} \end{linenomath*}